-• Enjoyable space: Sunrooms provide additional space to fit your purpose.
+• Adds bonus space: Sunrooms provide additional space to fit your purpose.
 For instance, you could use yours as a workout room or a home office.

-• Increases home value: A sunroom will increase your home’s square footage and add to its beauty, thus increasing its value.
+• Boosts home value: Adding a sunroom will increase your home’s square footage and add to its beauty, thus enhancing its value.

-• Green room: You can turn your sunroom into a green room, giving you the space to grow flowers, vegetables and herbs in your home.
+• Creates green room: Turning a deck into a sunroom means plenty more sunlight and space to grow flowers, vegetables and herbs in your home.

 What You Need to Know About Converting a Deck Into a Sunroom

-During the planning phase of converting your deck into a sunroom, you should consider several essential factors.
-Your sunroom contractor will help you develop the conversion plan, but here are some things you can start thinking about.
+When mapping out how to convert your deck to a sunroom, you should consider several essential factors.
+Your sunroom contractor will help you develop the conversion plan, but other elements to consider include:

-• Function: How do you plan to use your sunroom?
+• Function: How do you anticipate using your sunroom?
 The bonus space can have many potential functions, including an office, exercise, green or entertaining room.
 Its intended purpose is critical for deciding on a design.

 • Design: There are many ways to customize your sunroom.
-Browsing pictures of sunroom ideas can give you inspiration for the style, size and design you want.
+Browsing pictures of sunroom ideas can help define the look and feel you want.

-• Expert Contractors: To convert your deck into a sunroom, you need to hire expert contractors to design a sunroom that fits your needs and wants, while keeping climate changes and the view in mind.
+• Expert contractors: For the best results, it’s wise to hire expert contractors experienced in designing sunrooms on decks.
+They can help craft a solution that fits your needs and wants, while keeping climate changes and the view in mind.

 • Type: Can you build a three- or four-season room on a deck?
 Absolutely.
 Three-season sunrooms are not insulated, so you can only enjoy them in warmer weather.
 You can use four-season sunrooms year-round, as they offer warmth during cold winters.

-• Budget: You need to know what your budget looks like for the project, so your contractor can give you design suggestions and styles that fall within your price range.
+• Budget: It’s important to consider your budget, so your contractor can give you design suggestions and styles that fall within your price range.

 How to Turn a Deck Into a Sunroom